volatilityfoundation/volatility3/doc/source/simple-plugin.rst

 identifiers that are included in the list.
 If the list is empty, all processes are returned.

 The next line specifies the columns by their name and type.
-The types are simple types (int, str, bytes, float, and bool) but can also provide hints as to how the output should be displayed (such as a hexidecimal number, using :py:class:`volatility3.framework.renderers.format_hints.Hex`).
+The types are simple types (int, str, bytes, float, and bool) but can also provide hints as to how the output should be displayed (such as a hexadecimal number, using :py:class:`volatility3.framework.renderers.format_hints.Hex`).
 This indicates to user interfaces that the value should be displayed in a particular way, but does not guarantee that the value will be displayed that way (for example, if it doesn't make sense to do so in a particular interface).